Skip to content

 Instructions

 • Place the diced nopales in a large, deep pot.
-Add the white onion, garlic, water, roughly chopped cilantro, and 1 tsp kosher salt.
+Add the white onion, garlic, water, ¼ bunch roughly chopped cilantro, and 1 tsp kosher salt.
 Stir to combine.

-• Drain the nopales, then rinse under cold water to cool and remove excess slime.
+• Drain the nopales, then rinse under cold water to cool and remove excess viscosity.
 Let them drain well.
-Remove and discard the onion.
+Discard the onion.

-• Transfer the cooled nopales to a large glass bowl.
-Add the tomatoes, red onion, jalapeños, and chopped cilantro.
-Toss to combine.
+• Transfer the cooled nopales to a large nonreactive bowl.
+Add the tomatoes, red onion, jalapeños, ¼ bunch finely chopped cilantro, and queso panela.
+Toss gently to combine.

 Notes